 Instead, I’m more of an outward dresser.
 When I was ten, wearing bright yellow cargo pants from the boys section at Gap Kids, a belly top courtesy of Limited Too, and a bandana wrapped around my head, my outfits were put together almost completely for the benefit of other people (to make them laugh, to fit in with them...
 The list goes on).
 Even now, as a 24-year-old who works in fashion, a lot of what I wear has to do with what I think others will think.
 I like dressing for other people.
 It’s good motivation.

-Of course, now that I’m quarantined at home, with no colleagues, publicists, managers, or anyone at all around to see what I’m wearing, there’s no one to dress for, no one to impress.
+Of course, now that I’m quarantined at home, with no co-workers, publicists, managers, or anyone at all around to see what I’m wearing, there’s no one to dress for, no one to impress.
 The only person left to get dressed for is myself.

 And, honestly, for the first few weeks of quarantine, I was a total mess.
-The New York City that I’d come to know and love over the last two years had transformed into the epicenter of a virus, the impact of which no one, not even those who we’re supposed to look to in times of uncertainty, could have predicted.
+The New York City that I’d come to know and love over the last two years had transformed into the epicentre of a virus, the impact of which no one, not even those who we’re supposed to look to in times of uncertainty, could have predicted.
 Restaurants I’d sat at just weeks prior were potentially closing their doors forever.
 Friends and family were being furloughed, or worse, let go.
 The news reports were getting more frightening every day, with messages of panic and loss coming out of hospitals sometimes just blocks away from my apartment in Brooklyn.

 The anxiety and dread that coincided with waking up every morning were getting unbearable, and it showed in my appearance.
 After snoozing four alarms (I've never needed more than one alarm before), I was pulling on the same pair of baggy sweatpants that I’d left outside my bedroom door the night before, throwing my unwashed hair into a bun to avoid being confronted with my overgrown roots, and slipping into whatever sweatshirt was in closest range to the makeshift desk I’d set up weeks prior.
 I have a strand of pearls that I’ve been wearing day in and day out for I don’t know how long.
 They were my only saving grace.